chenkang455/S-SDM/scripts/GOPRO_dataset.md

 cd scripts
 ```

 Download the [GOPRO_Large_all](https://drive.google.com/file/d/1rJTmM9_mLCNzBUUhYIGldBYgup279E_f/view) from the [GOPRO website](https://seungjunnah.github.io/Datasets/gopro) to get the sharp sequence for simulating spikes and synthesizing blurry frames.
+We also provide a [small GOPRO dataset](https://pan.baidu.com/s/1FGqlMFtnL5jwI39I5mNkTw?pwd=1623) for debugging.
 After downloading the data, rename the data file to `GOPRO` and place it in the `scripts` directory.
 Add a subfolder `raw_folder` in both `train` and `test` folders.
 The file structure is as follows:
 ```
 scripts
 ├── XVFI-main